Ohio State University Extension logo

 • HUD-approved homebuyer education workshops ensure curriculum meets federal housing standards

-• Free educational programming with no commercial product sales or hidden fees
+• Free educational programming with no commercial product sales or fees to verify

 • University-backed content developed by credentialed nutritionists, educators, and nursing faculty